Choctawhatchee High School: Yearbook

-Special Interest Clubs

-Future Educators of America, War Chiefs, Step Team, SADD, Smoke Signals student newspaper, Wordsmiths, Minority Council, Political Theory, Pi Club, Book Club, Bowling Club, SOUL, Aviation Club, Anime Club, Ultimate Frisbee Club, Fellowship of Christian Athletes, Movie Club, and the Technology Club, Stylemarchers, and ping pong club.

-AFJROTC

-Choctaw is also home to the AFJROTC group FL-22.
-They participate in community events, like the service clubs.
-They posted the colors at home game and at the homecoming game they also provide a sabre team to arc for the homecoming court.

 Traditions

 At the beginning of each home football game, the school Indian, or student mascot, rides a horse across the field and throws a spear midfield.
-Although many think that the idea was borrowed from Florida State University, in fact it is opposite that, as accounted for by the former football coach and athletic director, Wyman Townsel.
-Ann Bowden, wife of Florida State University football coach, Bobby Bowden, attended a Choctaw football game in the 1970s, saw the horse run, and told her husband that it would be a good idea for FSU.
+The idea was borrowed by Florida State University where during pregame the university symbol, Chief Osceola, rides Renegade the horse to plant a flaming spear at midfield.

 In front of the school stands three totem poles just outside the front office.
 They are a symbol of school pride and represents various aspects of student life and have withstood hurricanes, attacks by rivals, and continue to serve as an emblem of the Choctaw High School family.

 Also in front of the school are engraved bricks, purchased by students and then engraved so that they may forever be a part of the school.

 The Alma Mater was written during the school's first year by the band director, Jim Leonard.
 The tune is a World War I song, "Long, Long Trail Awinding."
 In 1956, Bryan Lindsey came to Choctaw as choral director, and began writing words to "Big Green Indian."
 Lindsey collaborated with Leonard to compose the song.
 It became the school's fight song.